 Why You Shouldn’t Fear Sugars and Carbs

-In our modern nutrition world, sugar and carbs are often misconstrued, causing fear of eating these foods.
+In our modern nutrition world, sugar and carbs are often the most feared foods.
 You hear sugar make you fat, cause diabetes, feed cancer cells, wreck your gut, hormones, as well as more tragic tales supposedly related to sugar and carb intake.
 But I’d argue that sugar and carbohydrates are largely misunderstood.

 In this blog, we explore and discuss …